srekrishnas05/CPE-322/README.md

 The labs for this course range from python/command line programming to Django Web Development and even SQLite!
 This repo will document the code used and outputs for each of the 10 labs assigned in the course curriculum.

+This repository is for educational and portfolio use.